nus-cs2103-AY2223S1/ip/README.md

-# Duke project template
+# Duke, the Duke Bot

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+This is _Duke_, the Duke Bot.
 Given below are instructions on how to use it.

 ## Setting up in Intellij